apache/echarts-doc/en/option/component/visual-map.md

 <br>
 **The configuration of visual mapping mode**

-Since it is the mapping from『data』 to 『visual element』，『specific dimension』（Reference to [visualMap.dimension](~visualMap.dimension)） could be assigned to map into some selected『visual elements』（Reference to [visualMap.inRange](~visualMap.inRange) and [visualMap.outOfRange](~visualMap.outOfRange)） in `visualMap`.
+Since it is the mapping from『data』 to 『visual element』, 『specific dimension』（Reference to [visualMap.dimension](~visualMap.dimension)） could be assigned to map into some selected『visual elements』（Reference to [visualMap.inRange](~visualMap.inRange) and [visualMap.outOfRange](~visualMap.outOfRange)） in `visualMap`.

 <br>
 **The relation with dataRange in ECharts2**

 `visualMap` is renamed and extended from the  `dataRange` component in ECharts2 .
-In ECharts3,  the configuration item of `dataRange` from `option` is till compatible，which would automatically transfer to `visualMap` configuration item.
+In ECharts3,  the configuration item of `dataRange` from `option` is till compatible, which would automatically transfer to `visualMap` configuration item.
 We recommend you to write  `visualMap` instead of `dataRange` in option。

 <br>
 **Here is the detailed introduction to all configurations of visualMap.**